In Exercises 6–11, find the indicated area under the standard nor... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

 A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
 It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In the context of the standard normal distribution, the z-score indicates the position of a value along the curve, which is essential for determining the area to the left or right of that score.
+Z-scores are essential for determining the area under the standard normal curve, as they allow us to find probabilities associated with specific values.

 Recommended video: